ihengki17/aws-flink-ml/README.md

     FROM shoe_products;
 ```

 8. CTAS simply the process by combining table creation and data insertion into a single SQL statement.
-We can double check that only one record is returned for a particular product id via the select statement below:
+We can double check that only one record is returned for a particular product id via the select statement below as a new statement using **"+"** on the left side of SQL editor:
 ```sql
 SELECT *
 FROM shoe_products_keyed